-The Counterparty Maintenance in Credit Risk App has a handshake/sync with the PTM (CTRM) App.
+As back end flag is Outhouhse, the Counterparty Maintenance in Credit Risk App will fetch the data from PTM(CTRM) App.

-As Users will be recording and performing various activities on the Business Partner/Counterparty information in PTM (CTRM) App Master Data setup, a connection will already be established between the 2 apps, to enable direct flow of Counteparty information to the Credit Risk App.
+As Users will be recording and performing various activities on the Business Partner/Counterparty information in PTM (CTRM) App Master Data setup, a connection will already be established between the TRM and Credit Risk App, to enable direct flow of Counteparty information to the Credit Risk App.

+The data from CTRM should fetch only those Counterparties whose role includes “Buyer”,”Seller” and if both roles are present then those Counterparties should also be included.

+Example :